tonysakich/augur/README.rst

 Linux (Ubuntu)
 ^^^^^^^^^^^^^^

-So far, we have only tested Augur-UI on Ubuntu 12.04/14.04.
-If you've tested this on another Linux distro, `let us know <mailto:team@augur.net>`__!
+So far, we have only tested augur on Ubuntu 12.04/14.04.
+If you've tested it on another Linux distro, `let us know <mailto:team@augur.net>`__!

 First, you will need to install a few background packages using ``apt-get``: